hwlee0103/vanillajs-momentum2021/README.md

    - load todos from localStorage; restore old todos that saved beford
    - delete to dos from localStorage ; update todos in localStorage
    - arr.filter to filter out array items (to exclude from array)

+5. ## Weather

+   - navigator.geolocation.getCurrentPosition(successcallback, failcallback) ; to get current position
+   - use position.coords to get latitude and longitude
+   - use openweathermap API